 Master of Social Work Course Descriptions

+The UNE Online MSW program is a fully CSWE-accredited program.
 Courses are offered 100% online with timely, relevant content taught by dynamic faculty of practitioners, researchers, and educators.
-Traditional and Advanced Standing tracks are available.
+Traditional and Advanced Standing tracks are available in the online MSW.

 Please note the following when making course selections:

 - Degree requirements, course plans, and the curriculum framework vary for each track.